Aspect Capital: Registrations

 In the UK, Aspect Capital Limited (Aspect) is authorised and regulated by the Financial Conduct Authority.
-In the USA, Aspect has been registered as a Commodity Trading Advisor and Commodity Pool Operator with the Commodity Futures Trading Commission (CFTC) since October 1999.
+In the USA, Aspect has been registered as a Commodity Trading Advisor with the Commodity Futures Trading Commission (CFTC) since October 1999.
 In addition, Aspect has been registered as an SEC Investment Advisor with the Securities and Exchange Commission (SEC) since October 2003 and has been a member of the National Futures Association (NFA) since October 1999.
 In Hong Kong, Aspect Capital Asia Limited has been licensed and regulated by the Securities and Futures Commission (SFC) since June 2008.